amirci/amirci.github.io/_posts/2024-09-04-example-modeling-errors-python.md

     # ... the rest of the code
 ```

-{: .box-danger}
+{: .box-warning}
-We are converting `ClientError` into another exception, but we do not use it.
-It is logged and then returned as an internal error.
+The handler anticipates that `exchange_customer_information` will raise a `ValidationError`, which introduces coupling to the function’s implementation.
+A better approach might be to handle the error with a more meaningful exception.
+However, this requires additional effort.

 {: .box-warning}
-The handler knows that `exchange_customer_information` will throw a `ValidationError`.
-This creates coupling with the implementation of the function.
-A better idea could be to capture the error with a more meaningful exception.
-Unfortunately that also means extra work.
+On the other hand, the function `exchange_customer_information` converts the `ClientError` exception into an `ExternalApiError` exception; but the information is not utilized.
+The exception is logged and then returned as an internal error.

 ### fetch_subscription